Key Takeaways

 • Use blue (#80A) to check for clouds or dust activity

-• Experiment to see which filter works best for your eyes/equipment
+• Experiment to find what works for your eyes and telescope

 Observing Tips